Getting affiliate sales is not easy. But you can make it easier by using some tips and tricks.

 You can find your popular posts from Google Analytics.
 Just login to Google Analytics and select the site.
 Then go to Behavior > Site Content > All Pages.
 You will find the high traffic generating posts there.

-Here are few things you can do to monetize your most popular blog posts.
+Now let’s see what you can do to monetize the popular posts.

-- Look if there is any affiliate program for the products/services you’ve mentioned in the post.
+- Look if there are any affiliate programs for the products/services you’ve mentioned in the post.

 - Try to promote relevant products/services on those posts.